NezraDev/SimpleLogin/README.md

-#This is a Simple Login Interface, It does'nt have any functional features
+#This is a Simple Login Interface, It doesn't have any functional features
 I am just beginning exploring WEB DEVELOPMENT